Lou Bonnevie: Career

 UNESCO, National Commission on Culture and the Arts (NCCA) and Department of Education (DEPED) with Bishop Francisco Claver, S.J., journalists Jerry Esplanada And Katherine Adraneda as the other recipients.

 In 2009, she performed in the Philippines “World March For Peace and Non-Violence” and hosted the USAID Energy & Clean Air project.

 In 2010, after more than 10 years, Bonnevie produced “Only Human” distributed by Viva Records.
 The album featured ALL original compositions in pop, rock, reggae, acoustic, blues, with all her roots and influences in tucked.
 In this album, Bonnevie displayed her musicianship as she dabbles with most guitar tracks.
 First single is LAFS (Love At First Sight) with an accompanying music video.
 “In her latest album “Only Human”, Bonnevie understands her music that she is able to enumerate the intangibles she is touching through her medium of expression.
 The album’s songs conjure that toughness and sexiness that thrill the ears more than anything else.”, as expressed by the PRESS (Manila Bulletin and Philippine Star) during its 2010 launch.
 It includes three socio-conscious compositions: ”I Am Hurting”(Mother Earth’s Plea),”People Don’t Care”, “Say No!”.

-In 2011, Bonnevie starred on an 80’s theatrical concept show dubbed “80289” that did a string of performances and repeat shows at Manila’s premier show venue, Music Museum.
+In 2011, Bonnevie starred on an 80s theatrical concept show dubbed “80289” that did a string of performances and repeat shows at Manila’s premier show venue, Music Museum.
 It featured Bonnevie in captivating, mesmerizing trip memory lane with 1980s luminaries Gino Padilla, Jamie Rivera, Juan Miguel Salvador, Chad Borja and Ella May Saison.

 In the year 2012, Bonnevie was awarded and named “The Philippines Clean Air Champion ” from Partnership for Clean Air, Department of Environment and Natural Resources, Department of Transportation and Communications(DOTC) and Metro Manila Development Authority (MMDA) in recognition of her environmental advocacy and as an ambassadress of the cause.
 Thereafter she released a music video entitled “Halina, Sama, Sama Tayo” produced by the Environmental Management Bureau of DENR to push the campaign on “Clean Air”.
 The music video is on YouTube rotation.
 In November, she headlines the “Clean Air Pwede?” concert in celebration of the Clean Air Month.

 In 2013 Bonnevie, together with her family and supporters founded Earthday Jam Foundation, an offshoot from the successful annual “Earthdayjam”.
 Their initial project is “Tara,Tara sa Corregidor Coastal clean Up”, a unique mix of advocacy-history and music in one.

 “Tara tara sa Corregidor Part 2 “(In Celebration of the September Coastal Clean Up Month); “ The Earthday Jam National Tour” are in the offing for 2013, with Bonnevie spearheading the Philippines foremost performers.